1-day Emergency Medical Response for Firearms Instructors and Range Safety Officers Course

 - International LE Educators & Trainers Association (ILEETA)

-Course Description: This 1-day training course focuses on providing firearms instructors with the skills and knowledge to develop emergency medical action plans and how to render immediate medical aid to students injured in training.
+Course Description: This 1-day training course focuses on providing firearms instructors and range safety officers with the skills and knowledge on how to develop emergency medical action plans for response to medical emergencies on the range.

-Firearms instructors have one of the toughest jobs in training.
-They have to be able to deliver teaching points and student performance objectives during live-fire courses - all while ensuring they are running a safe training environment.
+Firearms instructors and range safety officers have one of the toughest jobs in training.
+They have to be able to deliver teaching points and student performance objectives during live-fire courses - all while controlling a safe training environment.

 Unfortunately, even in training, injuries occur.
-The possibility of injuries occurring in training vary from twisted ankles during dynamic courses, to bee stings, hypothermia and heat stroke, to serious traumatic injuries received from projectile splashback or gunshots.
+The possibility of injuries occurring during training vary from twisted ankles during dynamic drills, to bee stings, hypothermia and heat stroke, to serious traumatic injuries received from projectile splashback off steel targets and gunshot wounds.

 Emergency medical services may not always be readily available or may not have timely access to the training site when injuries occur.